-Complete questions 1 through 6 and attach files.
-If the answer to question 3 is "Yes", you must identify proprietary information with a legend on the first page of your attached Project Narrative document and on each page that contains proprietary information in accordance with instructions provided in Section VIII, C. Failure to comply may result in DOE's inability to treat such information as proprietary and may delay the grant process.
+Complete questions in fields 1 through 6 of the SF-424 Research and Related Other Project Information form.
+If the answer to question 3 is "Yes", you must identify proprietary information with a legend on the first page of your attached Project Narrative document and on each page that contains proprietary information in accordance with instructions provided in Section VIII Failure to comply may result in DOE's inability to treat such information as proprietary and may delay the grant process.